parratia/webpage/content/post/light-sheet-fluorescence-microscopy/index.md

 {{< figure library="true" src="LSFM_2D.png" title="2D model for LSFM." numbered="true">}}

+In what follows, the fluorophore distribution shall be denoted $\mu$ and will be the unknown for the inverse problem.
+An example of this function is given in the next figure:

+{{< figure library="true" src="mu.PNG" title="Fluorophore distribution $\mu$." numbered="true">}}

 ### Illumination step.
 Fermi pencil-beam equation.

 For the illumination step, it is considered the Fermi pencil-beam equation, which describes the transport of photons in a highly scattering and highly peaked forward regime when emitted from height $y=0$.
 The equation is as follows: